StarpTech/k8s-gitops/README.md

 Helm guaranteed reproducable builds if you are working with the same helm values.
 Because all files are checked into git we can reproduce the helm templates at any commit.

-The `umbrella-state` refers to the single-source-of truth of the helm result at a particular commit.
+The `umbrella-state` refers to the single-source-of truth of the desired state of your cluster at a particular commit.

 ### :heavy_check_mark: The umbrella-state solves: